Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-There’ll be time to relax or explore Oxford after an included breakfast this morning.
-After checking out, you can store your luggage at the hotel’s reception desk as you will not leave Oxford until after lunch.
-Plan to eat lunch or a snack on your own before meeting your VBT representative, as the next scheduled meal is dinner.
-Meet your VBT representative in the hotel lobby at 1:00 p.m.
-Please ensure you are dressed ready to start cycling.
-You may change into your biking gear in the hotel’s public restrooms.
+There will be time to relax or explore Oxford after an included breakfast this morning.
+After checking out, you may store your luggage at the hotel’s reception desk, as you will not depart Oxford until after lunch.
+Please plan to enjoy lunch or a snack on your own before meeting your VBT representative, as the next scheduled meal is dinner.

-Tonight, enjoy a welcome dinner in the hotel’s restaurant.
+This evening, gather for a welcome dinner in the hotel’s restaurant.

 Today’s Ride Choices

-Afternoon Bampton to Burford — 19 km (12 miles)
+Afternoon: Bampton to Burford — 19 km (12 miles)

 What to Expect: